alicegodden/fishpi/README.md

 piRBase http://bigdata.ibp.ac.cn/piRBase/

-Python 3.11
-See requirements.txt for list of requirements.
-FishPi was designed to be executed from the Linux command line terminal on Mac.
-Windows and also Mac users may use Python tools such as PyCharm Community Edition here: https://www.jetbrains.com/pycharm/download/

 If you would like to use FishPi on a reference genome other than Zebrafish (GRCz11), Medaka (oryLat2) or Tilapia (Onil_1.2), please prepare your "teseqs.fasta" file by following the same instructions written below, but by selecting appropriate organism on UCSC browser.
-Also check the piRNA:TE seed rules, as these can be customised to your model organism in the python script behind the FishPi GUI.
+Also check the piRNA:TE seed rules of your organism, as these can be customised pm the FishPi GUI.
 If you are working with the Zebrafish, Medaka or Tilapia please download all the annotated teseqs.fasta files here: [https://zenodo.org/records/10656843](https://zenodo.org/records/13911872) .

-To prepare your GRCz11.teseqs.fasta file:
+To prepare your teseqs.fasta file:
-1. To generate a fasta file of the TE sequences in Zebrafish reference genome GRCz11 first make a .bed file.
+1. To generate a fasta file of the TE sequences for your reference genome, first make a .bed file.
 The UCSC table genome browser was used to generate the TE.bed file with these options: clade: Vertebrate, group: Variation and Repeats, genome: Zebrafish, assembly: May 2017 GRCz11, track: RepeatMasker, table: rmsk.
 2. To extract DNA sequences from the reference genome based on the co-ordinates supplied in the bed file the following command was used: bedtools getfasta -s -name -fi Danio_rerio.GRCz11.dna.primary_assembly.fa -fo GRCz11.teseqs.use.fasta -bed GRCz11.teannotation.bed

 Example output files are based on dre-piRNA-1 5'-TGGTTAGTACTTGGATGGGAGACCGCCTGGG-3', taken from piRBase (http://bigdata.ibp.ac.cn/piRBase/browse.php).